H-97

 Plain Language

-Developers must publish on their website or in a public use case inventory a clear statement summarizing: (1) the types of high-risk AI systems they develop or substantially modify and make available, and (2) how they manage algorithmic discrimination risks for those systems.
-This statement must be kept current and updated within 90 days of any intentional and substantial modification.
-Note that the definition of 'intentional and substantial modification' excludes continuous learning changes that were predetermined and documented in the initial impact assessment.
+Developers must publish on their website or in a public use case inventory a clear statement summarizing: (1) the types of high-risk AI systems they currently make available, and (2) how they manage known or foreseeable algorithmic discrimination risks from those systems.
+This statement must be kept current and updated within 90 days of any intentional and substantial modification to a listed system.

 Statutory Text